kailash-manasarovar/statement/docs/timeline/2023/december.md

     - If so, why would they be so interested in me communicating with my family after so long out of contact?
     - Could it be to continue to the crimes with my beneficiaries once I was dispatched, as it were?

+#### The abomination of desolation in the holy place

+- Is Avila another one of those holy places mentioned in Daniel and Matthew?
+- Significantly, my bathroom at the hotel looked A LOT like a bathroom with a couple in the bath doing sexual things that had been posted to me on a fake account about three weeks before my visit.
+- I didn't make the connection at the time but I was TOTALLY overwhelmed with sexual arousal in my hotel room.

 ### Vipasana meditation

 - I have been doing Vipasana Buddhist meditation with [Goenka ji's organization](https://www.dhamma.org/) since the 2004 tsunami.